felix-engelmann/dranspose/docs/deployment/upgrades.md

 The reducer and replay no longer expose the `self.publish` data via pickle at `/api/v1/result/*` To assure that data is fetchable via h5pyd, make sure the dictionary only has string keys and no "complex" python objects.

+### Reducer timer()

+The `timer()` function of the reducer now receives a copy of the analysis parameters as an argument.
+Make sure to update the signature of the function if you implement it.

+### HDF5 dumper

+A new
+def `dump(data, filename, lock)` function is available in `helpers.h5dump`.
+You can pass it your `self.publish` dictionary and it will dump its content, including the metadata attributes, to an HDF5 file.

 ## 0.1.1

 This is considered the initial partially stable release against which several payloads have been developed.